 8.5.3.6 Structural Stability Analysis

-Formulas for the calculation of both the buckling strength of structural elements (i.e. instability stresses) and applied stresses are presented in API 2A-WSD, API 2U, and API 2V.
+Formulas for the calculation of both the buckling strength of structural elements (i.e., instability stresses) and applied stresses are presented in API 2A-WSD, API 2U, and API 2V.
 These documents also provide design guidelines to achieve hierarchical order of instability stresses so that the steel is distributed effectively between the plate and the stiffening system.
-As an alternative, buckling and post-buckling analyses or model tests of specific shell or plate structures may be performed to determine buckling and ultimate strength loads.
+As an alternative, buckling and post-buckling analyses, incorporating imperfections and residual stresses, or model tests of specific shell or plate structures may be performed to determine buckling and ultimate strength capacities.

 8.5.3.7 Transportation Model